This post contains affiliate links.

 - Extra space to put notes that I will need later.

 - Easy way to switch from desktop to laptop without having to move things (or me) from one place to another.

-- A safe place to put my drink.
-I am a “liquids” person and I need either a mug of coffee or glass of ice-cold water to sip all day.
-I need a place that makes it easy for me to grab and sip and safe from ruining papers and equipment if I knock it over.
+- A safe place to put my drink(s).
+I am a “liquids” person and I need either a mug of coffee or glass of ice-cold water to sip all day – or both.
+I need a place that makes it easy for me to grab and sip, safe from ruining papers and equipment if I knock it over.
 (Yes, I have done both.)

 - A place to hang up work materials for easy access.